hernantz/blog/content/its-the-competition-stupid.md

 ## ...And justice for all

-First we need to understand something about the nature of our existence.
+First we need to understand some key limitations about the nature of our existence.

 We live and die in a universe where many things are defined in a way we do not understand nor control and can change for that matter.
 The flow of time, the